-- recruitment and selection related data is to be retained in the People and Culture Department, or under custody and control of the City Clerk. - 14.2.
-Upon completion of the interview process, interview panel members are required to return all documentation contained within the interview package to the People and Culture Department for central filing. - 14.3.
-Documentation related to the interview and selection process will be retained within the People and Culture Department for a period of four years.
+- 14.1 In accordance with the administrative requirements set out in the Municipal Freedom of Information and Protection of Privacy 1990 Act (MFIPPA), all recruitment and selection related data is to be retained in the People and Culture Department, or under custody and control of the City Clerk. - 14.2 Upon completion of the interview process, interview panel members are required to return all documentation contained within the interview package to the People and Culture Department for central filing. - 14.3 Documentation related to the interview and selection process will be retained within the People and Culture Department for a period of four years.